tytydraco/yessleep/out/Thing_in_my_house_has_massive_hair_loss_how_to_clean.md

 So, riddle me this.

-What the fuck do I do?
+What the hell do I do?